 UW Medicine, Fred Hutchinson Cancer Research Center and Seattle Children’s have come together to establish the Brotman Baty Institute for Precision Medicine to advance the field of precision medicine for all patients, including those with cancer.
 See how we are transforming the way healthcare can be delivered locally and around the world for better patient outcomes.

 Proton beam therapy is FDA-approved technology that delivers external beam radiation with positively charged atomic particles to tumors.
 Because of its unique radiation dose deposition properties, proton beam therapy delivers radiation to tumors while reducing radiation exposure to surrounding normal tissues.
-The SCCA Proton Therapy Center at Northwest Hospital is equipped with the most advanced proton therapy technology available, and the physicians are UW Medicine faculty and have trained and worked at some of the best proton therapy centers nationwide.
+The SCCA Proton Therapy Center at UW Medical Center - Northwest is equipped with the most advanced proton therapy technology available, and the physicians are UW Medicine faculty and have trained and worked at some of the best proton therapy centers nationwide.

 Radiation oncologists at UW Medicine and Seattle Cancer Care Alliance (SCCA) work together to treat adult patients.
 They will develop a comprehensive and personalized radiation therapy plan for you and will oversee your radiation therapy treatments, track your progress and adjust the treatment to ensure you receive the best care.